 Having a concise and standardized naming convention can save the strained nerves of a database manager.
 It saves time searching for objects and makes the data model explicit, uncluttered, and understandable.

-It's also helpful to have a standardized workflow for all data-related processes and reviewing the workflow on a regular basis.
+It's also helpful to have a standardized workflow for all data-related processes and review the workflow on a regular basis.
 This helps when looking for the source of an issue.
 If the workflow is deterministic, identifying flaws is a lot simpler.

 Documenting is often seen as a drag when it involves writing a long and detailed document that nobody will probably ever read.
 This doesn't need to be the case though.
 Documentation can be a useful side effect of a well-implemented workflow.
 The key here is version control.